DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### Restrict Access to Employees Only

 If you have employee portals or extranets, restrict access to countries in which you have employees located, or preferably opt for a [Zero Trust approach](https://developers.cloudflare.com/learning-paths/zero-trust-web-access/).
-Try to be as specific as possible.
+Try to be as specific as possible using multiple conditions like HTTP Header, ASN, and HTTP method.

 ![restrict-access-to-employees-only](img/restrict-access-to-employees-only.png)